keb/keb.now.sh/content/wishlist.md

 * Xperia XZ1 Compact or Galaxy S10e or Galaxy 9 or maybe a Google Pixel 1 if in good condition
 * TP-Link AC1750 (w/ openwrt)
 * Logitech G305
+* KVM Switch to switch between desktop & laptop for workstation

 ### Books
 * Goodbye, Things by Fumio Sasaki